-Any concerns, disclosures or allegations of child-on-child abuse in any form should be referred to the DSL using the school's child protection procedures as set out in this policy.
+Any concerns, disclosures, or allegations of child-on-child abuse in any form should be referred to the DSL using CPOMS as set out in this policy.
 Where a concern regarding child-on-child abuse has been disclosed to the DSL(s), advice and guidance will be sought from the SCiE team and appropriate referrals made, and where it is clear a crime has been committed or there is a risk of crime being committed, the Police will be contacted.